-- 7.7.2 encouraged to provide appropriate teeing ground locations on each hole for the Special Olympics athletes using the following guidelines: - 7.7.2.1 Avoid any shots that require the golfer to carry a distance of greater than 47 meters (50 yards) over hazards or other obstacles, anywhere on the golf course. - 7.7.2.2 Create holes that do not exceed following measurements: - 7.7.2.2.1 Par 3:137 meters (150 yards) - 7.7.2.2.2 Par 4:320 meters (350 yards) - 7.7.2.2.3 Par 5:434 meters (475 yards) - 7.7.3 The Tournament Committee is authorized to designate teeing grounds for the competition that are not consistent with the recommended restrictions for the length of holes and for forced carries to provide the fairest challenge and the best possible experience for all of the competitors. - 7.8 Registration and Divisioning - 7.8.1 Each player shall register by submitting a verified handicap or the most recent six scores over nine holes. - 7.8.1.1 For local/area events, especially early in the golf season, the Tournament Committee can determine the minimum number of scorecards needed for initial registration. - 7.8.1.2 For National, Regional and World Games, the minimum number of scorecards to be submitted for initial registration is 6. - 7.8.2 The scores must be accompanied by the par, course and slope rating for the course for each score. - 7.8.3 All scores must be verified by signature of the golf professional, Club Secretary or golf Association Director. - 7.8.4 If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play. - 7.8.5 In cases that allow for classification rounds, the Tournament Committee shall have the discretion of finalizing divisions based on information available to them.
+- 7.7.1 The golf course shall be set up at the discretion of the Tournament Committee.
+They are encouraged to provide appropriate teeing ground locations on each hole for the Special Olympics athletes using the following guidelines: - 7.7.1.1 Avoid any shots that require the golfer to carry a distance of greater than 47 meters (50 yards) over hazards or other obstacles, anywhere on the golf course. - 7.7.1.2 Create holes that do not exceed following measurements: - 7.7.1.2.1 Par 3:137 meters (150 yards) - 7.7.1.2.2 Par 4:320 meters (350 yards) - 7.7.1.2.3 Par 5:434 meters (475 yards) - 7.7.2 The Tournament Committee is authorized to designate teeing grounds for the competition that are not consistent with the recommended restrictions for the length of holes and for forced carries to provide the fairest challenge and the best possible experience for all of the competitors.

+7.8 Registration and Divisioning

+- 7.8.1 Each golfer shall register by submitting a verified handicap or the most recent six scores over nine holes. - 7.8.1.1 For local/area events, especially early in the golf season, the Tournament Committee can determine the minimum number of scorecards needed for initial registration. - 7.8.1.2 For National, Regional and World Games, the minimum number of scorecards to be submitted for initial registration is 6. - 7.8.2 The scores must be accompanied by the par, course and slope rating for the course for each score. - 7.8.3 All scores must be verified by signature of the golf professional, Club Secretary or golf Association Director. - 7.8.4 If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play.

+7.8.5 In cases that allow for classification rounds, the Tournament Committee shall have the discretion of finalizing divisions based on information available to them.